 - Limit fats and cholesterol.
 In addition to avoiding high-sodium foods, limit the amount of saturated fat, trans fat and cholesterol in your diet.
 A diet high in fat and cholesterol is a risk factor for coronary artery disease, which often underlies or contributes to heart failure.

-- Sleep easy.
-If you're having shortness of breath, especially at night, sleep with your head propped up at a 45-degree angle using a pillow or a wedge.
+Sleep easy.
+If you're having shortness of breath, especially at night, sleep with your head propped up using a pillow or a wedge.
 If you snore or have had other sleep problems, make sure you get tested for sleep apnea.

-To improve your sleep at night, prop up your head with pillows and avoid big meals right before bedtime.
+To improve your sleep at night, prop up your head with pillows.
 Also, discuss with your doctor changing the time for taking medications, especially diuretics.
 Taking diuretics earlier in the day may decrease the need to urinate as often during the night.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.